danieljameschadwick/booking-legacy/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles Next in production mode and optimizes the build for the best performance.